weecraft/goodie/README.md

 ## Content

-The content of devcrates.site is mainly focused on providing a collection of developer resources and tools.
-It includes databases, clouds, and more.
+The contents is mainly focused on providing a collection of indie hacker, designer, developer resources and tools.
+It includes websites, tools, helper, utils, icons, illustrations, clouds, and more.
 The website is designed to be a one-stop-shop for all your developer needs, with a focus on performance, reliability, and ease of use.

 - Stacks
 - Tools